Matthew Bullock

-Matthew Bullock was an American accused of inciting a riot, who fled to Canada and became a cause célèbre in the early 1920s.
+Matthew Bullock was a black American accused of inciting a riot, who fled to Canada and became a cause célèbre in the early 1920s.

+1921 incident

-In Norlina in Warren County, North Carolina on 18 January 1921, Bullock's brother Plummer attempted to return 10 cents worth of bruised apples that a young white store clerk had switched for the ones that the 19-year-old Bullock had originally chosen.
+In Norlina in Warren County, North Carolina on 18 January 1921, Bullock's brother Plummer attempted to return 10 cents worth of bruised apples that a white store clerk had switched for the ones that the 19-year-old Bullock had originally chosen.
 The storekeeper refused to exchange the apples, and a heated argument broke out; as other white men entered the store, Plummer Bullock left.
 Four nights later, an angry and armed white mob set out to "punish" Bullock for his "insolence"; they were met by a group of African American men determined to protect their neighborhood from the advancing mob.
 A gunfight ensued, injuring a number of men on both sides.
 Immediately thereafter, a deputized white mob swept into the Black neighborhood and arrested between 14 and 18 men; all were charged with "inciting to riot," while some were also charged with intent to murder.
 Plummer Bullock was among this group, though his brother Matthew was not captured.
 The men were all jailed in the county seat of Warrenton.